-At the start of 2021 the Fund portfolio, which was made up of loans to 70 clients, had a combined value of USD 143.3 million.
-During the year, 18 new loan participations were made of which two were increases of existing participations and 7 were follow-on loans to existing clients.
-In 2021, six loans were prepaid ahead of schedule and three loans were repaid in full according to their schedules.
-One loan was fully written off.
+At the start of 2022 the Fund portfolio, which was made up of 69 loans, had a combined value of USD 137.0 million.
+During the year, 14 new loan participations were made of which 2 were increases of existing participations.
+In 2022, three loans were prepaid ahead of schedule and five loans were repaid in full according to their schedules.